valencik/mastersAPSC/documents/thesis/thesis.md

 %- Need authors with many publications
 In order to break up the number of entries over time like this, each author needs to have multiple entries over multiple years.
+%- TODO recall from where?
 Recall there are 41254 authors with only a single publication in the database.
 That is 41254 out of 100147, roughly $40\%$ of the total unique authors.
 Therefore we lose $40\%$ of the authors in the database if we require an author to have published over multiple years.
-In order to have a non zero number of publications in each third an author must have a minimum of 3 publications in three different years.
+In order to have a non-zero number of publications in each third an author must have a minimum of 3 publications in three different years.
 The requirement for publishing 3 or more times in any years cuts out $55\%$ of authors in the database.

 %- Tie in to Author Contributions results
-Recall the analysis in [Author Contributions](#author-contributions) suggests that a small portion of the authors contribute a large portion of the NSR entries.
+Recall the analysis in [Author Contributions](#author-contributions) suggested that a small portion of the authors contribute a large portion of the NSR entries.
-This result means that filtering out low publication authors in additional analysis does not affect the majority of the NSR entries.
+This result means that filtering out low-publication authors in additional analyses does not affect the majority of the NSR entries.
 As a result the secondary clustering only considered the authors who contribute $90\%$ of the NSR entries with author fields.
 Explicitly, we considered authors who published 11 or more times.
 This amounted to $18006$ authors.